 - Agile leaders and coaches who have experience with complicated systems

 - Business analysts

 - Test managers

 - Automated testing specialists

-- Individual testers with interest and experience in the area
+- Individual testers with interest and/or experience in the area

 This is a meeting in the LAWST (Los Altos Workshops in Software Testing) tradition.
 Discussions will be facilitated and the sequence of presentations will evolve as the meeting progresses, our emphasis will be application and we will particularly value detailed reports of actual experiences.
 Presentations are subject to discussion, which might be very brief or very long.
 A presenter who captures the imagination of the meeting in a 45-minute presentation might face as much as a day of questions, arguments, counter-examples, supporting examples and demonstrations, and other comments on the ideas raised in that presentation.
 Discussions rarely last this long, but we don’t shift topic while there is still strong group energy with the current topic.
 We would rather spend enough time on a few things to learn their lessons well than to cover a broad agenda at the expense of useful depth.